minhtran-q/hibernate-knowledge/README.md

   <summary>Transaction Characteristics</summary>
   <br/>

-  1. Atomicity
+  1. Atomicity - _Either all operations complete successfully of the transaction fails and the db in unchanged._
-  2. Consistency
+  2. Consistency - _The db state must be valid after the transaction.
+All constraints must be satisfied._
-  3. Durability
+  3. Durability - _Data written by a sucessful transaction must e recorded in persistennt storage._
-  4. Isolation
+  4. Isolation - _Concurrent transaction must not affect each other._
   + Ref:
 </details>